wp-repository/wpmu-plugin-stats/readme.txt

 2. Administrator view of list of plugins installed with Plugin Commander settings.
 3. Administrator view of list of plugins intalled with Plugin Manager settings.
 (View also shows regenerate button.)

+== Upgrade Notice ==

+**ATTENTION:**
+When you update to version 2.1 the plugin gets deactivated automatically.
+You need to reactivate by clicking "Network Activate".
+No data is lost.

 == Changelog ==
 = 2.1 =
  * TBD